Colleagues wearing colorful costumes and themed outfits for workplace dress up day

-Theme days work because they're directly tied to engagement, which drives productivity and lowers turnover.
-When you plan one, you're telling employees the company actually cares about their experience.
-The best approach is to balance setup effort against payoff—that way you can sustain momentum throughout the year without burning out your planning team.
+Theme days succeed because they connect directly to engagement, which improves productivity and reduces turnover.
+When you organize one, you're showing employees the company values their experience.
+The key is to balance the effort involved with the benefits, so you keep momentum going all year without overwhelming your planning team.

 The Naboo Engagement Matrix: Selecting the Right Theme